RESTLESS14/Logitech-Headsets-Modded-Driver-Unlock-Dolby-in-G-HUB/README.md

 ```
 > Note: The `824196` folder number may be different depending on your installed G HUB version.
 Use the corresponding folder for your current G HUB version.

-**4. 🔄 Rename the following cache file to any name of your choice:**
+**4. 🔄 Rename the largest cache file by size to any name of your choice:**
 ```
 C:\ProgramData\LGHUB\cache\cf28f08062c13c131b272626d16a34e0557cf9669a95cbe40d1a5da5238d5b4b
 ```